-This management proxy circular ("Information Circular") is furnished in connection with the solicitation of proxies by the management of SAVARIA CORPORATION (the "Corporation") for use at the annual meeting of the shareholders of the Corporation to be held at the Hotel Le Crystal in the Crescent room, located at 1100 de la Montagne, Montreal, Quebec on May 18, 2011, at 10:00 a.m.
-(Montreal Time) (the "Meeting") and at any adjournments of the Meeting, for the purposes set out in the accompanying Notice of Meeting.
+This management proxy circular ("Proxy Circular") is furnished in connection with the solicitation of proxies by the management of SAVARIA CORPORATION (the "Corporation") for use at the annual general meeting of the shareholders of the Corporation to be held at the Hotel Le Crystal in the Crescent room, located at 1100 de la Montagne, Montreal, Quebec on May 16, 2013, at 11:00 a.m.
+(Montreal Time) (the "Meeting") and at any adjournments of the Meeting, for the purposes set out in the accompanying notice of the Meeting ("Notice of Meeting").
 The solicitation of proxies will be primarily by mail, but may also be by telephone or oral communications by the directors, officers and regular employees of the Corporation, at no additional compensation.
-The costs of preparation and mailing of the Notice of Meeting, Instrument of Proxy and this Information Circular as well as any such solicitation referred to above will be paid by the Corporation.
-Except as otherwise stated, the information contained in this Information Circular is given as of April 11, 2011.
+The costs of preparation and mailing of the Notice of Meeting, the Proxy Circular and the instrument of proxy ("Proxy Form") as well as any such solicitation referred to above will be borne by the Corporation.
+Except as otherwise stated, the information contained in this Proxy Circular is given as of April 3, 2013.